multiversx/mx-docs/docs/validators/redundancy.md

 Hot standby nodes are configured using the 'RedundancyLevel' option in the 'prefs.toml' configuration file:

 - a 0 value will represent that the node is the Main Validator.
-The value 0 will be the default, if the option is missing (as we do not re-write the `prefs.toml` files during the node's upgrade) will still make that node the Main Validator: backwards compatibility holds.
+The value 0 will be the default, therefore if the option is missing it will still make that node the Main Validator by default.
+With consideration to backwards compatibility, the already-running Validators are not affected by the addition of this option.
+Moreover, we never overwrite the `prefs.toml` files during the node's upgrade.

+The values of `RedundancyLevel` are interpreted as follows:
 - a positive value will represent the "order of the hot-standby node" in the automatic fail-over sequence.
   Example: suppose we have 3 nodes running with the same BLS key.
 One has the redundancy level set to 0, another has 1 and another with 3.
 The node with level 0 will propose and sign blocks.
 The other 2 will